Erectile Dysfunction After Surgery: Risks And Recovery

 How To Manage Erectile Dysfunction Caused By Surgery?

-Post-surgery erectile dysfunction is usually treatable, and most people recover over time.
-Treatment depends upon what caused it, whether it’s a nerve injury, psychological stress, poor blood flow, or hormonal changes.
-Let’s explore the treatment options.
+Erectile dysfunction after surgery is usually treatable, and most people recover over time.
+Treatment depends upon what caused it, whether it’s a nerve injury, psychological stress, or poor blood flow.
+Let's explore the treatment options:

-Drugs like sildenafil (viagra), tadalafil (Cialis), act by relaxing the blood vessels in the penis, thereby improving the blood flow and helping in achieving and maintaining erections.
+Drugs like sildenafil (viagra), tadalafil (Cialis), work by relaxing the blood vessels in the penis.
+This improves the blood flow and makes it easier to achieve and maintain erections.

-These are vacuum devices that create suction around the penis to draw blood into the erectile tissue.
-It is useful for people who are recovering from nerve or blood vessel-related surgeries, as it keeps the penile tissue healthy and prevents shrinkage.
+Vacuum pumps are erection devices that create suction around the penis to draw blood into the erectile tissue.
+It is useful for men who have erectile dysfunction due to nerve damage from radical prostatectomy or spinal cord injury.

 3. Penile Injections